 Description of the clock

-Excentric to the rotation axis of the rete you can recognize the zodiac (1) with its twelve signs as a component of the wheel.
+Excentric to the rotation axis of the rete you can recognize the zodiac (1) with its twelve signs as a component of the wheel (rete).

 Additionally, the sun (with the sun face always upright) is moving alongside the hand and illustrates the change of seasons over the course of the year with this motion.
 This small object’s movement is arranged in that manner that it stands in the right zodiac sign according to the momentary observable position in the sky.
 During the course of one year, every zodiac sign will be passed through.
 Then it starts over again.

-The moon hand (3) also represents the actual conditions in the sky: it rotates a little slower than the sun hand.
+The moon hand (3) also represents the actual conditions in the sky: it rotates a bit slower than the sun hand.

 The planet hands (which differ in their length and carry a small golden star at their end) illustrate the in the 16th century known planets: Mercury, Venus, Mars, Jupiter, Saturn.
 Like the moon and the sun hand, they are rotating according to their real movements (except for Mercury, which is fixed to the sun hand) (4).